 The men who later followed Zeno were called Zenonians but eventually referred to be “Stoics,” because they met under the Stoa Poikile.

-The discussions these men held were fierce and involving various topics.
+The discussions these men held were fierce and involved various topics.
 Yet, they were all trying to figure out one main thing – how to reach eudaimonic.
 Or in other words, how to best live a human life.

 How can people flourish is a broad term and it can certainly require studying a lot of things.
 But Stoics boiled it down to the following three subjects: studying physics, logic, and ethics.

 They studied physics to understand how the world works and what is our place in it.
 They observed logic to become more reasonable in their judgment.
-And lastly, they focused on ethics to figure out how the human mind works so they can alter it to better fit reason.
+And lastly, they focused on ethics to figure out how the human mind works so they can alter it to better-fit reason.